hmrc/api-gatekeeper-email-frontend/README.md

-# API Gatekeeper email service
+# API Gatekeeper Email Service

+This is renamed version of gatekeeper-compose-email-frontend and retains the same history as it is a clone

  This service is a part of Gatekeeper.
 It facilitates sending emails to API producers via HMRC's digital contact service.

 ## Running